-There are actually some very beneficial reasons to elevate your whole house so if your home is a good candidate.
-So if your home meets all these criteria, then definitely check out, “House Leveling: 8 Practical Reasons to Raise Your Whole Home.”
+If your home is a good candidate, there are actually some very beneficial reasons to elevate your whole house.
+So if your home meets all the criteria above, then definitely check out, “House Leveling: 8 Practical Reasons to Raise Your Whole Home.”

 But now it feels like I should elaborate on each of these qualifiers a little, so I will.

 1. Block and Base Homes Can Be Elevated

 Many people call all crawl space homes “pier and beam” but technically, there are two kinds of crawlspace foundations.
 The two different types of crawl space homes are “pier and beam” and “block and base”.
 Pier and beam homes cannot be elevated while block and base ones can.

 Pier and beam homes are made with a continuous exterior concrete beam that supports the entire perimeter of the home.
 This beam penetrates into the ground and you can’t significantly elevate a home that has this kind of ground-penetrating structure.
 It simply wouldn’t work right.

 Block and base homes rest on a series of supports and often have a cosmetic skirting on the perimeter.
 They kind of look like they are “up on blocks” and that’s because they are.

 The block and base crawlspace home is a perfect candidate for whole-home raising because the primary structure is already resting on stacked piers that can easily be raised to a higher elevation all around.